hackerb9/absldr/README.md

 * This is completely untested.
 If you try this, please leave feedback to let me know.

-* Running arbitrary .ABS files from HDOS is unlikely to work as they will call HDOS routines which aren't loaded into memory.
+* Arbitrary .ABS files from HDOS are unlikely to work.

+  * They may call HDOS routines which aren't loaded into memory.
     Theoretically, one might be able to chain together custom .ABS files which load the necessary parts of HDOS into RAM, using the ENTRYPOINT address to return to ABSLDR after each one.

+  * Programs which reference other files on a disk will of course completely fail.

 * H8 with cassette/serial is not currently supported and is unlikely to ever be.
 The code to handle two different UART chips is uglier